qwert-git/postgres-sharding/README.md

 ```

 ### Set another shards as many as needed
+In the same way we set up other shards:
+1. Create table with constraint on shard server
+2. Add SERVER and MAPPING to main server
+3. Create foreign table on main server

 ### Set rules for the table on the main server
 To stop manage main table